mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 1. **Find Bilbo's hidden message**
    * Hidden files in Linux start with a dot (.)
    * Use a command to show ALL files, including hidden ones
-   * Read the hidden message using the `cat` command
+   * Read the hidden message

 2. **Find the One Ring**
-   * According to Bilbo's message, he left the Ring in a secret drawer
    * Look for hidden directories that might contain the Ring
-   * When you find it, copy it to your journey directory (`~/my_journey/`)
+   * When you find it, move it to your journey directory (`~/my_journey/`)

 3. **Begin your journey to Rivendell**
-   * Run the `journey_to_rivendell.sh` script
+   * Run the `journey_to_rivendell.sh` script (you might need to change permissions on the script!)
    * Enter the password when prompted
-   * If successful, the script will generate Rivendell!
+   * If successful, the script will generate Rivendell and you can now navigate to it!

 ---